JayMtz/playlistTransferV2/README.md

         src/apple-music-songs/apple-music-songs.controller.ts

-END POINTS TO CREATE/DELTE USERS AND USERS ACCOUNT INFO & INTERACT WITH USER APP SERVICES
+### END POINTS TO CREATE/DELTE USERS AND USERS ACCOUNT INFO & INTERACT WITH USER APP SERVICES
-    //Call to create a new user
+    ### Call to create a new user
         POST
         http://localhost:3000/users/createuser/NEW_USER_EMAIL